pietroppeter/nim-fosdem/README.md

 **Elaborate description of proposed devroom (including possible topics)**:

-Nim is a versatile language that can both be compiled to low-level languages like C/C++/ObjC and to the web-oriented language JavaScript.
-This, along with it's rich, static type system, tuneable and optional GC, and its rich meta-programming system the language offers something for everyone.
+Nim is a versatile language that can be both compiled to low-level languages like C/C++/ObjC and to the web-oriented language JavaScript.
+This, along with it's rich, static type system, optional and tunable GC, and its rich meta-programming system, means that the language offers something for everyone.
 Being used for everything from programming the tiniest micro-controllers to high-performance applications and even creating rich interactive websites.
 Its unique combination of features and the aforementioned meta-programming makes it feel at home in pretty much every programming niche.